fermb00-Aurora/News-Recommender-System---MIND-Dataset/README.md

 ## Future Improvements
 Looking ahead, the focus is on creating an in-house dataset that incorporates user demographics, article ratings, and real-time external events.
 This dataset enhancement will further improve the accuracy and relevance of the recommendations, providing a more customized news experience for users.
 Continuous improvement and optimization of the recommender system are essential to stay competitive in the news industry.

-Thank you for your interest in the Sokovia News Recommender System project.
+Thank you for your interest in the SokoMind News Recommender System project.
 We hope that this system will enhance your news reading experience and contribute to your engagement with our platform.

 ## Acknowledgments